-Yucatan Peninsula road trip: colorful towns of the Yucatan
+Yucatan road trip: colorful towns and nature of the Yucatan peninsula

 We will never not appreciate how colorful Mexico is.
 From our trips around Baja California Sur to road trippin’ on the Yucatan, there are always new places to enjoy.
 The colorful towns of the Yucatan are exceptionally cool and fun, and each is so different!
 OMG, road trip theme: colorful towns and street art.
 Okay, here you go!